HarleyCoops/smolThinker-.5B/ReadMe.md

 ## Overview

+So what is the smallest language model that can be trained on how specific of a math problem?
+This is the first deployed version of the Open-R1-Math-220k dataset fine-tuned on the Qwen 2.5 0.5B distilled version.

 This project demonstrates a 2% trained version of a small language model (0.5B parameters) on the Open-R1-Math-220k dataset.
-Building on the Qwen 2.5 0.5B distilled version, we've fine-tuned the model on a subset of the data to explore how effectively a small model can learn mathematical reasoning.
-This serves as a proof of concept for efficient fine-tuning with limited computational resources.
+Building on the Qwen 2.5 0.5B distilled version, I've fine-tuned the model on a subset of the data to explore how effectively a small model can learn mathematical reasoning.
+This is proof of concept for efficient fine-tuning with limited computational resources.
+I will train this over the next two days and see how far I get.

+The setup is simple.
+You need a colap pro account with A100 GPU access.
+You need 40 GB to train this model.
+Run each cell, and eventually publish the fully trained model to your HuggingFace account.
+The python script can be used to call back to your model for inference, through the terminal.

+You can then deploy with HF inference to set up api calls to your endpoint.

 ## Project Goals